unicef/giga-meter-backend/docs/DEVICE_TOKEN_AUTH.md

 ```

 **Important**:
-- Use a different key for each environment (development, staging, production)
+- Use different keys for each environment (development, staging, production)
 - Keep the master key secure and never commit it to version control
 - Changing the master key will invalidate all existing device tokens
+- Nonce TTL should match or exceed token TTL to prevent valid tokens from being rejected

 ## Security Considerations